Montana-Media-Arts/220-creative-coding2-Spring2024/index.markdown

 ---

-This is the website for the online section of _Creative Coding 2 ( MART 220 )_ offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).
+This is the website for the online section of _Creative Coding 2 ( MART 220 )_ offered by [The School of Visual and Media Arts, University of Montana](http://www.umt.edu/mediaarts/).

 Building on the principles and techniques covered in Creative Coding 1 ( MART 120 ), this project-based class focuses on media integration, interactivity, and creative coding.